 In addition to setting up workload management in goal mode, you need to define workload management policies for WebSphere for z/OS servers and your business application servers.
 This section discusses specifics for the run-time servers.
-For details on workload management and business applications, see the assembling applications information in the WebSphere Application Server InfoCenter, which you can access via the WebSphere Application Server for distributed platforms library Web page.
+For details on workload management and business applications, see the assembling applications information in the z/OS view of the WebSphere Application Server InfoCenter, which you can access via the WebSphere for z/OS library Web site.